kamalveerhans/osticket-install/README.md

 - Create an Azure Virtual Machine Windows 10, 4 vCPUs
 - Log into the VM with Remote Desktop
 - Within the VM (osticket-vm), download the osTicket-Installation-Files.zip
-- Install / Enable IIS in Windows WITH CGI
 - From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe
 - From the “osTicket-Installation-Files” folder, install MySQL 5.5.62
 - Install osTicket v1.15.8